Equal Jobs Agency

 - I referred back to the research to prioritize the solutions: leveraging network and mentorship.

-User flow for creating a goal plan quiz and share on social media
+Task flow for creating a goal plan quiz

 - It was important to allow the user to exit out of the job plan quiz during any question.